 Finally, if human life has no innate value, then why are our sins washed away by the sacrifice of Jesus Christ, who was both a man and God?

-I understand that not everyone believes in God, and even fewer do not believe Jesus Christ is the son of God.
+I understand that not everyone believes in God, and even fewer believe Jesus Christ is the son of God.
 However, this is a post for those who are believers and for those who are still questioning.
 If nothing else, then perhaps this post will serve as insight into why we pro-life Christians believe the way we do, and why God’s will must be a part of the abortion debate.